This program from the Indiana Division of Fish & Wildlife provides:

 What you need

-- Anglers age 18 and older must purchase a valid fishing license, unless otherwise exempt from needing a fishing license.
+- Anglers age 18 and older must purchase a valid fishing license, unless otherwise exempt from needing a fishing license, such as on a Free Fishing Day.

 - Anglers age 17 and younger do not need a fishing license.